jf160/jf160/README.md

 - 👋 Hi, I’m @jf160
 - 👀 I’m interested in Electrical Engineering
 - 🌱 I’m currently learning Python
-- Take a look at the repositories on the left hand side!
+- Take a look at the repositories!
 It has some of the projects I am working on
 - 📫 How to reach me: justinfrancisco150@gmail.com

 <!---